reiserlab/Modular-LED-Display/docs/Guidelines.md

 ```

 This page uses [kramdown](https://kramdown.gettalong.org/) to generate HTML from the Markdown files.
 If you have any more exciting ideas on how to format your text, for example using tables, syntax highlighting for code blocks, or blockquotes, then have a look at [kramdown's excellent documentation](https://kramdown.gettalong.org/syntax.html) – or just let us know what you want to do.

+Internal links can either refer to the source markdown file in the directory or to the generated output URL.
+For example this current file can be referenced by `[read the guidelines](Guidelines.md)` or by `[read it here]({{site.baseurl}}/docs/Guidelines.html)`.
+Note the relative navigation for the file and the absolute path for the URL.
+This distinction is rather a convention than a rule.

 # Your repo on this page